collin-mccarter/Regex-Tutorial/gist-template.md

 The most common way you group a section of a regex is by using parentheses ().
 Each section within parentheses is known as a subexpression which look for an exact match unless they're told to do otherwise.

-Looking at the `(https?:\/\/)` part f=of the equation, the parentheses start the grouping. `?:` Is a non capturing group which means it looks for the character sequence that does not repeat or used again.
+Looking at the `(https?:\/\/)` part of the equation, the parentheses start the grouping. `?:` Is a non capturing group which means it looks for the character sequence that does not repeat or used again.

 ### Character Classes
 Character classes define a set of characters that are used to fulfill a match.

-Some of the more common character classes are :
+Common character classes are :
 * . — Matches any character except the newline character (\n)
 * \d — Matches any numeral digit which is the same as typing [0-9].
 * \w — Matches any alphanumeric character including the underscore (_).